home sort-asc sort-desc sort square-o search plus minus caret-up quotes-left quotes-right angle-left angle-right

 California Science Test Noteworthy Information

-• All High School Grade—for Science, all tested high school grades (i.e., 10, 11, and 12) from one administration year.
+• All High School Grade—The grade All High School includes results for all tested high school grade levels (that is, grades ten, eleven, and twelve) from one administration year.

-Number Enrolled—A count of students in the selected entity (i.e., state, county, district, school, or student group) who were eligible to take the CAST in grades 5, 8, and HS (grades 10, 11, and 12).
+Number Enrolled—This is a count of students in the selected entity (that is, state, county, district, school, or student group) who were eligible to take the CAST in grade five, grade eight, and high school (grades ten, eleven, and twelve).

-Number Tested—A count of students in the selected entity (i.e., state, county, district, school, or student group) who were administered the CAST.
-This number excludes students not tested by parent/guardian request, students not tested due to a significant medical emergency, and students who were assigned to take the test, but did not test.
+Number Tested—This is a count of students in the selected entity (that is, state, county, district, school, or student group) who were administered the CAST.
+This number excludes students not tested by parent/guardian request, students not tested because of a significant medical emergency, and students who were assigned to take the assessment, but did not test.

-Number of Tests with Valid Scores—The number of valid scores includes students in the selected entity (i.e., state, county, district, school, or student group) who were enrolled during the active testing window and responded to enough questions on the test to generate a score.
+Number of Tests with Valid Scores—This is a count of students tested in the selected entity (that is, state, county, district, school, or student group) who responded to enough questions on the assessment to generate a valid score.
+Scores that are invalidated are not included in this aggregation.

-Mean Scale Score—The sum of scale scores for students with valid scores in the selected entity (i.e., state, county, district, school, or student group) and grade, divided by the Number of Tests with Valid Scores.
-For more information, please visit the Scale Score Ranges page.
+Mean Scale Score—This is the sum of scale scores for students with valid scores in the selected entity (that is, state, county, district, school, or student group) divided by the Number of Tests with Valid Scores.
+For more information, please visit the Scale Score Ranges web page.

 CAST Reporting Achievement Level Descriptors